jbickar/bobsbullets/docroot/modules/contrib/at_tools/at_theme_generator/starterkits/starterkit/styles/uikit/readme.md

 Getting started...

-ATD8 uses grunt-sass (Libsass), Susy, Modular Scale, a customized bower package of Compass mixins (vertical rhythem only), PostCSS (for browser extensions and SourceMaps), and various others.
+ATD8 uses grunt-sass (Libsass), Susy, Modular Scale, PostCSS (for browser extensions and SourceMaps), and various other packages.

-You need bower, nodejs and grunt installed to grab all the packages and run the task runners.
+You need nodejs and grunt installed to grab all the packages and run the task runners.

-https://nodejs.org/ for node package manager (npm) for node modules https://www.npmjs.com/ http://bower.io/ for bower and git packages. http://gruntjs.com/ our task runner + installing grunt packages.
+https://nodejs.org/ for node package manager (npm) for node modules https://www.npmjs.com/ http://gruntjs.com/ our task runner + installing grunt packages.

 Get all that installed then fire off some commands from the theme root...

-bower install
 npm install
-grunt watch (watches the UIKit).
+grunt watch (the default watch task watches the UIKit).

-For page layout files:
-grunt watch:layout

-For DS/Paragraphs Layout Plugin layouts. grunt watch:layout_plugin
+Check the Gruntfile.js for other tasks or create your own.

 Now edit some SCSS files in the UIKit, and remember to turn off CSS aggregation in Drupal.